Product Information Management (PIM):

 An approach can be considered:

-- Independent (by using two solutions): textual data in a PIM and media in a DAM (Digital Asset Manager).
+- Independent (by equipping yourself with two tools): textual elements in a PIM and media in a DAM (Digital Asset Manager).

 - Combined: by opting for a solution that centralizes PIM and DAM features.

-The product sheet consulted by customers is still made up of an assembly of these two types of data (media and content).
-When you want to become more consistent, putting them within the same platform allows you to increase the quality and control.
-As they become linked to the same product sheet, the content and media that will feed the sales channels will automatically be connected without any risk of lagging.
+However, the product sheet consulted by customers is still made up of a combination of these two types of data (media and content).
+When it comes to consistency, centralizing them on a single platform is the best way to improve quality and control.
+Linked to the same product content, the content and media that will feed the sales channels will be automatically connected, with no risk of time lag.

 Manage information and rights associated with images